 Continue to follow the proportional approach to density and affordable housing used in the Value Capture Ordinance.
-Require higher levels of affordable housing and other community benefits for projects that receive major legislative entitlements to grant additional residential density beyond current incentive programs or to allow residential uses where not previously allowed.
-Continue the affordability requirements for projects requesting a Zone Change pursuant to Measure JJJ and draft an ordinance expanding and deepening the current affordability requirements past the current sunset date in 2026.
-As part of the code amendment, evaluate new requirements for certain types of major projects to require applicants assess and mitigate displacement risk, housing impacts, racial impact, and historic exclusion in the areas where they plan to build.
-Based on these assessments, and an analysis of how the proposed project relates to the goals and strategies to affirmatively further fair housing, staff would recommend appropriate affordability and anti-displacement options, including more affordable housing, payment of linkage fees, deepening the level of affordability, creating more family-size units, instituting a preference policy for housing voucher-holders, and/or other measures.
+Explore opportunities to add significant amounts of affordable housing when considering larger projects.
+Require higher levels of affordable housing and other community benefits for projects that receive major entitlements (such as a Zone Change, or Specific Plan exception), require a Development Agreement, or require a project-based Specific Plan.
+Continue the affordability requirements for projects requesting a Zone Change pursuant to Measure JJJ and explore expanding and deepening the current affordability requirements past the current sunset date in 2026.
+Consider new requirements for certain types of major projects to require applicants assess displacement risk, housing impacts, racial impact, and historic exclusion in the areas where they plan to build.
+Based on these assessments, and an analysis of how the proposed project relates to the goals and strategies to affirmatively further fair housing, staff would recommend appropriate affordability and antidisplacement options, including more affordable housing, payment of linkage fees, deepening the level of affordability, creating more family-size units, instituting a preference policy for housing voucher-holders, and/or other measures.